top of page

 ** All Bars are Gluten free and have no emulsifiers, additives, lecithin.

-** All 70% DARK and COCONUT Bars are VEGAN.
+** All 70% DARK Bars are VEGAN.

 Allergens: